MicrosoftDocs/cpp-docs/docs/ide/cppproperties-schema-reference.md

 # CppProperties.json schema reference

-Some kinds of Open Folder projects that don't use CMake may require certain information about the current build configuration to be stored in a CppProperties.json file in the project folder in order to enable IntelliSense and browsing functionality.
-The build configuration defines #include paths, compiler switches, and other parameters.
-By default, Visual Studio provides Debug and Release configurations.
+Open Folder projects that don't use CMake can store project configuration settings in a CppProperties.json file.
+(CMake projects use a [CMakeSettings.json](customize-cmake-settings.md) file.)

+The Visual Studio IDE uses CppProperties.json for IntelliSense and code navigation.
+A configuration consists of name/value pairs and defines #include paths, compiler switches, and other parameters.
+Visual Studio provides predefined configurations called Debug and Release.
 You can customize these in CppProperties.json, or create new configurations.

 A configuration may have any of the following properties: